Read our interview with Lauren

 Lauren James (founder)

-Her books have sold over a hundred thousand copies worldwide, been translated into five languages and shortlisted for the YA Book Prize and STEAM Children’s Book Award.
+Her books have sold over a hundred thousand copies worldwide in six languages.
+The Quiet at the End of the World was shortlisted for the YA Book Prize and STEAM Children’s Book Award.

 Lauren lives in the West Midlands and is an Arts Council grant recipient.
-She teaches creative writing for many organisations, including Coventry University, WriteMentor, and Writing West Midlands.
+She has written articles for numerous publications, including the Guardian, Buzzfeed, Den of Geek, The Toast, and the Children’s Writers and Artist’s Yearbook 2022.
+She has taught creative writing for Coventry University, WriteMentor, and Writing West Midlands.

 YABA BADOE is a Ghanaian-British filmmaker and writer.
 A graduate of King’s College Cambridge, she was a civil servant in Ghana before becoming a general trainee with the BBC.
 She has taught in Spain and Jamaica and worked at the University of Ghana.
 Her short stories have been published in Critical Quarterly, African Love Stories and Daughters of Africa.
 Her first adult novel, True Murder, was published by Jonathan Cape in 2009.
 Her first YA novel, A Jigsaw of Fire and Stars, was shortlisted for the Branford Boase Award in 2018 and nominated for the CILIP Carnegie Award 2018.
 The Secret of the Purple Lake, a collection of interlinked fairy stories for children aged 9 to 12 was published by Cassava Republic in October 2017.
 Wolf Light, her 2nd YA novel, which tackles the theme of the climate crisis, was published by Zephyr in April 2019.
 Yaba lives in London.

-My first traditionally published picture book, Danny and the Dream Dog came out Oct 2018 and my next is coming in April 2021.
-I’m excited to be working with the Marine Conservation Society on that one.
+Wrote Danny and the Dream Dog and Setsuko, a picture book with the Marine Conservation Society.
 It’s illustrated by artist and marine biologist Howard Gray.
 When not writing picture books, I can be found out plogging and occasionally blogging about litter and living a life less plastic.

 The Gaia trilogy is a series of books set in the near future during a world war for water, released by Urbane Publications in 2017-19.
 I also have a short story included in Nothing Is As It Was, an anthology of Climate Fiction published by Retreat West.
 I’m a member of The Society of Children’s Book Writers and Illustrators and The Society of Authors.